OP-TED/ESPD-EDM/README.md

 The ESPD Team offers support and answers to your questions via [GitHub issues](https://github.com/OP-TED/ESPD-EDM/issues/new/choose), during [Open User Community Regular Meetings](https://docs.ted.europa.eu/espd-wgm/monthly.html), and [Annual Seminar Meetings](https://docs.ted.europa.eu/espd-wgm/annual.html).
 Bilateral meetings can be scheduled upon request.
 We are commited to assisting and supporting you in your journey towards a successful ESPD Service implementation.

 The following artefacts provided in this repository may be used to design and implement an ESPD Service:
-- Code Lists - in the `coldelists` folder
+- Code Lists - in the `codelists` folder
 - Criterion JSON file - in the `criterion/espd-edm.json`
 - UBL distribution files - in the `schemas` folder,
 - Business Rules files - in the `validation` folder there are specific XSL files that implement ESPD EDM validation rules for the XML document, and